ExtXYZ.jl Documentation

 Reading from IOBuffers is currently not supported on Windows.

-can be a single integer, range object or integer array of frame indices.
+range can be a single integer, range object or integer array of frame indices.
+See read_frame for the meaning of use_regex and use_cleri.

 Reading from IOBuffers is currently not supported on Windows.